 The future of the international system

 The question is how to go on from here.
 The question is how the story will continue.
 At the time of decolonization the Europeans were convinced that their way of organizing international politics was the only alternative.
 They were also convinced that it constituted a great improvement on the international systems which previously had existed elsewhere in the world.
 The European version of an international system, they argued, allows for “sovereignty” and “self-determination,” and thereby democracy and liberal rights.
 All these are good things and unique achievements.
 However, learning about non-European alternatives to the European international system, we might decide to question that conclusion.
 Or, if nothing else, we can compare what we have today with what existed previously.

-A fundamental problem with the European international system is that it is so inherently violent.
+A fundamental problem with the European international system is that it has been so inherently, and devastatingly, violent.
 The idea of sovereign states who determine their own fates, and look after their own interests without regard for others, has been an unmitigated disaster.
 There are few years in Europe’s history of the last four centuries when there has not been a war in one place or another.
-In the twentieth-century alone some 80 million people died in wars between sovereign states, and tens of millions more perished in genocides which the principle of sovereignty made possible.
+In the twentieth-century alone some 80 million people died in wars between sovereign states, and tens of millions more perished in genocides which the principles of sovereignty and non-interference made possible.
 As long as the idea of sovereignty persists, it is difficult to see how these kinds of disasters can be avoided.
 By contrast, several of the non-European international systems we have learned about in this book seem far less war-prone — although none of them to be sure is entirely peaceful.
 Moreover, although sovereignty has not been an official principle of a system anywhere except in Europe, there has in practice been a lot of scope for self-determination.
 It was the relative independence of the various rulers of East Asia in the Chinese international system, or of the emirs of Central Asia under the Abbasid caliphate, that accounted for relative peace, and great economic dynamism, of these parts of the world.

 But perhaps the problems caused by sovereignty are about the go away.
 Today we are living in a world which is becoming increasingly globalized.
 Borders seem to matter less and less; walls are coming down all around us and bridges are being built between far-away cultures and societies.
 We are trading and exchanging with each other at an unprecedented rate — swapping goods and services but also ideas and lifestyles.
-We are becoming more and more civilized, we could perhaps say, while our respective cultures are becoming increasingly alike.
-As always, and never more than now, the spread of civilization goes together with cultural destruction.
+We are all becoming more and more civilized, we could perhaps say, while our respective cultures are becoming increasingly alike.
+As always, and never more than now, the spread of civilization goes together with widespread cultural destruction.

 There are many who worry about such a world — a fully globalized world without walls and cultures, and where sovereignty is a thing of the past.
 How can we make a life for ourselves, they wonder, if we belong to no place in particular and have no unique identity?
 People who worry about these things often argue that we must rebuild our walls, close our borders, and protect ourselves from what is coming towards us from the outside.
-The question is what the consequences will be of such a reaction.
+The question is what the political, economic and social consequences will be of such a reaction.
 Will not higher walls lead to more misunderstandings, less trade and more wars?
 Will we not save our culture while losing our civilization?
 Will we not simply repeat the mistakes of the twentieth-century with its world wars and its genocides?
-No one, surely, will want to do that.
+No one, surely, will want to go through that experience again.
 Once was one time too many.

 If this book has taught us anything, it is surely that this is a false choice.
 The choice is not between perfect sovereignty and no sovereignty whatsoever.
 It is not a choice between walls everywhere and no walls at all.
 Or between a distinct culture and a humanizing civilization.
 The choice only looks that way as long as we look at the world from the point of view of the European international system.
 Yet, and as we also have have learned, the European international system is actually quite extreme.
 Most other international systems have made compromises that are far more appealing.
 By learning about these other international systems we can learn how these compromises were achieved and what their consequences were.
 In this way we can perhaps come up with new and alternative ways in which to imagine our future.